 Initial Conditions

 The TNSP (or designated 3rd-party) hosts an STI-SCA that holds a valid STI CA certificate.
 The STI CA certificate chains to a root certificate on the Trusted STI-CA List hosted by the STI-PA.
-The STI-SCA hosts an OCSP service that provides TN authorization information to verifiers of PASSporTs signed with delegate certificates.
+The TNSP also hosts an OCSP service that provides delegate certificate status and TN authorization information to verifiers of PASSporTs signed with delegate certificate credentials.
+The TNSP acting as an STI-SCA has issued a delegate certificate to Enterprise-1 containing a URL reference to an OCSP service, as described in Clause 5.3.8.
+The TNSP has also associated the certificate with a set of TNs authorized to Enterprise-1.

 Message Sequence

-In steps A) and B), the TNSP that operates an STI-SCA assigns a set of TNs to Enterprise-1 and populates those authorized TNs in Enterprise-1’s subscriber record.
-The TN authorizations to Enterprise-1 are made available to an OCSP service or OCSP response pre-generation function.
-The mechanisms for making the information available to OCSP service or response pre-generation are outside the scope of this standard.
-In this example, the OCSP service identifies the TNs assigned to Enterprise-1 in TNRecord-1.
-The TNs assigned to two other VoIP Entities are identified in TNRecord-2 and TNRecord-3.
-Finally, the STI-SCA issues a delegate end entity certificate to Enterprise-1 containing an AIA extension that references the OCSP service.
-The delegate end entity certificate is a child of the STI CA certificate held by the issuing STI-SCA.
+The status of a delegate certificate issued to Enterprise-1 and an associated record of TN authorizations the TNSP has made to Enterprise-1 for that delegate certificate are made available to the OCSP service or OCSP response pre-generation function.
+The mechanisms for making the information available to the OCSP service or response pre-generation are outside the scope of this standard.
+The delegate end-entity certificate issued to Enterprise-1 is a child of the STI CA certificate held by the issuing STI-SCA.

-At call setup time, Enterprise-1 originates a call to some remote TN-x from a calling TN obtained from the TNSP.
+At call setup time, Enterprise-1 originates a call to some remote TN-x from a calling TN (e.g., 12504405001 in Figure B.2) obtained from the TNSP.
 The message sequence is as follows:

-Enterprise-1 claims an authorization for the calling TN by invoking an authentication service (not shown) to sign a base PASSporT with the credentials of the delegate end entity certificate and includes the base PASSporT in the Identity header field of the originating INVITE request sent to the OSP.
+Enterprise-1 claims its authorization to use the calling TN by invoking an authentication service (not shown) to sign a base PASSporT with the credentials of the delegate end-entity certificate and includes the base PASSporT in the Identity header field of the originating INVITE request sent to the OSP network.

-On receiving the originating INVITE, the OSP invokes a verification service (in this case using the REST API defined in 3GPP TS 24.229) to verify the received base PASSporT.
+On receiving the originating INVITE, the OSP network invokes a verification service to verify the received base PASSporT.

-As part of its PASSporT verification procedure, the STI-VS notices that the delegate certificate whose credentials were used to sign the PASSporT contains an AIA extension with a reference to an OCSP service that provides TN authorization status for the subject entity that was issued the delegate certificate.
+As part of its PASSporT verification procedure, the verification service determines that the delegate certificate whose credentials were used to sign the PASSporT contains an AIA extension with a reference to an OCSP service that will provide certificate status and TN authorization status for the subject entity.
 Therefore, the verification service sends an HTTP POST request to the OCSP service URI identified in the AIA extension.
-The OCSP request body of this POST request identifies the delegate certificate by including a truncated hash of the certificate’s Distinguished Name and a truncated hash of the certificate’s public key as specified in draft-ietf-stir-certificates-ocsp.
-It also contains a TNQuery parameter identifying the "orig" claim TN of the PASSporT being verified.
+The OCSP request body of this POST request identifies the delegate certificate by including a reqCert field containing a truncated hash of the issuing certificate’s Distinguished Name and a truncated hash of the issuing certificate’s public key, along with the delegate certificate’s serial number, as specified in draft-ietf-stir-certificates-ocsp.
+The request body also contains a TNQuery extension identifying the "orig" claim TN of the PASSporT being verified, as specified in draft-ietf-stir-certificates-ocsp.